MikeMitterer/dart-wsk-angular/README.md

 # Web Starter Kit - Material Theme for AngularDart

-The WSK-Material project is an implementation of Material Design in AngularDart.
+The WSK-Angular project is an implementation of Material Design in AngularDart with Googles Web Starter Kit.

 This project provides a set of reusable and accessible UI components based on the Material Design system.